ACL Injuries in Young Field Hockey Players

 ACL injuries in Young Field Hockey Players is becoming more and more common.
 Everyone knows that having an Anterior Cruciate Ligament (ACL) injury is a big deal this is mainly because you know that you are out for a season, and that the rehab is hard work for 6-9 months.
 ACL injruies are becoming more common in adolescent sports, this maybe because our young athletes are involved in more high level training at a younger age.
 If you have an ACL injury below the age of bone maturity there is a greater risk to damaging the growth plate that has not fully cemented yet.
 This can not only cause long term problems but is more delicate to operate on.
 As we reach skeletal maturity, around 15-16 years the growth plates will be more than likely to be cemented and then ACL rupture presents similar to an adult.

-So, can we do anything to help reduce our chances of ACL injury?
+So, can we do anything to help reduce our chances of ACL injury in Hockey Players?

-Here are some facts that can predispose us to injuring our ACL in field hockey.
+Here are some facts that can predispose us to injuring our ACL in Hockey Players.

 Girls are twice as likely to injure their ACL as boys, there are many anecdotal reasons for this including; hormores, greater joint laxity, thickness of ACL and training techniques.

-The two main areas that have been linked to increased risk of ACL injury are greater quads to hamstring strength.
+The two main areas that have been linked to increased risk of ACL injury in Hockey Players are greater quads to hamstring strength.

-As well as that reduced core strength is also linked to ACL injury.
+As well as that, reduced core strength is also linked to ACL injury in Hockey Players.

 Contact vs non contact sport